risoms/mdl-eyetracking/README.md

 <div>

 --------------------------------------
 mdl-eyelink provides a high-level interface for eyetracking research in Python.
-This package was created in the [Institute for Mental Health Research](http://mdl.psy.utexas.edu/), at [the University of Texas at Austin](http://www.utexas.edu/) by [Semeon Risom](https://semeon.io).
+This package was created at the [Institute for Mental Health Research](http://mdl.psy.utexas.edu/), at [the University of Texas at Austin](http://www.utexas.edu/) by [Semeon Risom](https://semeon.io).

 Documentation